-Under the Multi-modal Transportation Alternative, the Zoo would implement measures that would go beyond the state and regional goals and policies for reducing VMT and increasing multi-modal transportation.
-Alternative 2 would incorporate Project mitigation measures and additional measures for reducing VMT into the design of the proposed Project.
+Under the Multi-modal Transportation Alternative (see Sections 4.3.2, 4.4 and 4.5.4 of the Revised Final EIR), the Zoo would implement measures that would go beyond the state and regional goals and policies for reducing VMT and increasing multi-modal transportation.
+Alternative 2 would incorporate Project mitigation measures and additional measures for reducing VMT into the design of the project.
 This would involve additional measures to increase active transportation and transit to and from the Zoo by coordinating with local and responsible agencies, providing funding for key improvements, and incentivizing alternative modes of travel.
-Under Alternative 2, all transportation, circulation, and parking improvements proposed under the Project would continue to be implemented with the exception of the onsite parking structure, which would be reduced in size commensurate to the reduced demand for parking resulting from increased use of alternate modes of transportation.
+Under Alternative 2, all transportation, circulation, and parking improvements proposed under the Alternative 1.5 Project would continue to be implemented.
+However, Alternative 2, unlike Alternative 1.5, includes a new parking structure, which would be reduced in size commensurate to the reduced demand for parking resulting from increased use of alternate modes of transportation.